guides you to the best local dishes & drinks in

 Good to know: Hyde Park provided the setting for the Marathon Swimming and Triathlon events at the 2012 Olympics.

 Bikers looking for a quick jaunt should take advantage of London’s expanding Barclays Cycle Hire program, launched in 2010 to provide cheap, easy access to bikes all around the city.
-Nonmembers can rent directly from a docking station—just look for the racks of blue Barclays bikes, called “Boris bikes” by locals after the mayor under whom the scheme launched—for a £2 access fee, plus varying charges depending on how long you keep the bike for (half-hour is free; one hour is £1, etc.), up to a maximum of 24 hours.
+Nonmembers can rent directly from a docking station—just look for the racks of blue Barclays bikes, called “Boris bikes” by locals after the mayor under whom the scheme launched—for a £2 access fee, plus varying charges depending on how long you keep the bike for (half-hour is free; one hour is £1, etc.), up to a maximum of 24 hours (or pay £10 for seven-day access).
 It’s perfect for a quick ride around a park, although if you plan on renting for longer than an hour or two, it may be more economical to go elsewhere.
-Note: We found we couldn’t use the docking stations with our non-chip and pin credit card (an American-issued Visa).
+Note: We found during our last visit we couldn’t use the docking stations with our non-chip and pin credit card (an American-issued Visa).

 Alternatively, check out Richmond Park’s Parkcycle center (rates vary by season; rentals up to four hours, map), ideal for exploring the hilly park’s various routes, such as the 12 km (7.4 mile) Tamsin Trail perimeter path; or the London Bicycle Tour Company (1a Gabriels Wharf, 56 Upper Ground, South Bank, map), which has all manner of bikes for hire (£3.50 per hour; £20 for the day) in addition to offering two-wheeled tours.

 ©2017 Eat Your World, LLC - All Rights Reserved